-\Now that your sawmill is assembled, please run through the "SAWMILL SET-UP PROCEDURES" in the following section.
+Now that your sawmill is now assembled, but please run through the "SAWMILL SET-UP PROCEDURES" in the following section.
 Failure to do so may result in poor sawing performance, damage or injury.
-See next page.\
+See next page.

 SAWMILL SET-UP PROCEDURES